 DATE OF BIRTH8 November 1998

 Nathan Baxter is a talented goalkeeper who has been signed at the club since the Under-9 age group.
-He has spent the past few years on loan in the Football League.
+He is currently on loan in the Championship at Hull City.

 Nathan joined our Academy at the age of eight and progressed through the ranks in goal.
 He made his youth team debut in the final game of the 2014/15 season while still a schoolboy.